-Donald Trump Was ‘Borderline Screaming’ At His TV Over Poor Performance Of Impeachment Lawyer Bruce Castor
+Donald Trump Was 'Borderline Screaming' At His TV Over Poor Performance Of Impeachment Lawyer Bruce Castor

 Cassidy complimented the opposing side for a "very good opening" and said that they made convincing arguments as to why it would be constitutional.

-“House managers were focused, they were organized,” he said adding that, “President Trump’s team were disorganized.
-They did everything they could but to talk about the question at hand and when they talked about it, they kind of glided over, almost as if they were embarrassed of their arguments.”
+"House managers were focused, they were organized," he said.
+"President Trump's team were disorganized.
+They did everything they could but to talk about the question at hand and when they talked about it, they kind of glided over, almost as if they were embarrassed of their arguments."